tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS trainer guide - Implementing Azure Virtual Desktop in the enterprise.md

     Azure Monitor, Azure Log Analytics, and Advanced Threat Protection should all be turned on with actions and alerts to the security group.

-    The Azure Security Center standard subscription will provide a central dashboard for monitoring, locating, and alerting on common threats found in the Microsoft Threat database.
+    The Microsoft Defender for Cloud standard subscription will provide a central dashboard for monitoring, locating, and alerting on common threats found in the Microsoft Threat database.

     Network Watcher will be utilized to monitor network connection speeds and health.